Managing Aggressive Behavior in Young Children

 Children need to understand that all of their feelings are acceptable and normal, including anger.
 Everyone gets upset sometimes and wants to do hurtful things.
 As adults, we can help our kids learn how to stay in charge of what they say and do even if they are feeling very angry or upset at that moment.
 Being able to recognize when you are feeling upset, take care of your feelings in positive ways, and act safely no matter how you feel inside are tremendous life skills!

 Irene van der Zande has been featured as a child safety expert by USA Today, CNN, and The Wall Street Journal and is the author of Bullying: What Adults Need to Know and Do to Keep Kids Safe and of The Kidpower Book for Caring Adults: Personal Safety, Self-Protection, Confidence, and Advocacy for Young People.
-She is also the founder of Kidpower.org, a non-profit organization that has helped to protect over two million young people from child abuse, bullying, and abduction since 1989 through providing workshops, consultation, and educational resources.
+She is also the founder of Kidpower.org, a non-profit organization that has helped to protect over 3 million young people from child abuse, bullying, and abduction since 1989 through providing workshops, consultation, and educational resources.

 Share this page by using the social network links above and sign-up for our free weekly newsletter below to get inspiring success stories, answers to reader's questions, and new resources for applying Kidpower's safety and positive communication strategies to your daily life.